imagej/imagej.github.io/_pages/libs/imageja.md

 ## Why ImageJA?

-The [ImageJ 1.x](/software/imagej-1.x) project, developed by {% include person id='rasband' %}, lives in the {% include github org='imagej' repo='imagej1' label='imagej/imagej1 repository' %} on [GitHub](/develop/github).
+The [ImageJ](/software/imagej) project, developed by {% include person id='rasband' %}, lives in the {% include github org='imagej' repo='imagej1' label='imagej/imagej1 repository' %} on [GitHub](/develop/github).
 The `imagej1` repository uses the Ant build system.
 Changes are pushed (at most) once per day, with a corresponding datestamp.
 This scheme has some drawbacks:

--   ImageJ 1.x artifacts cannot be published easily to public repositories for use as a dependency downstream.
+-   ImageJ cannot be published easily to public repositories for use as a dependency downstream.
--   The `imagej1` repository's source code does not precisely correspond to ImageJ 1.x's actual releases.
+-   The `imagej1` repository's source code does not precisely correspond to ImageJ's actual releases.
 Hence, that repository does not have any [Git](/develop/git) release tags.
--   Developing ImageJ 1.x in an [IDE](/develop/ides) would be more convenient if it were structured as a Maven project.
+-   Developing ImageJ in an [IDE](/develop/ides) would be more convenient if it were structured as a Maven project.

-The ImageJA project is an adjusted version of ImageJ 1.x which addresses the above limitations.
+The ImageJA project is an adjusted version of ImageJ which addresses the above limitations.

 ## How it works

-The [ij1-builds job on Travis CI](https://travis-ci.com/imagej/ij1-builds) polls the [ImageJ 1.x release notes page](https://wsr.imagej.net/notes.html) for updates.
+The [ij1-builds job on Travis CI](https://travis-ci.com/imagej/ij1-builds) polls the [ImageJ release notes page](https://wsr.imagej.net/notes.html) for updates.
 When something has changed, the job performs the following actions:

-1. Downloads the latest ImageJ 1.x source archive from the ImageJ 1.x website.
+1. Downloads the latest ImageJ source archive from the ImageJ website.
 2. Extracts the archive.
 3. Restructures the source code into a Maven project.
     -   Sources are placed in `src/main/java`.